apache/mynewt-core/THREAT_MODEL.md

 `SECURITY.md`, `AGENTS.md`, or prior threat-model document** at the root.
 `CODING_STANDARDS.md` is a style guide, not a security policy.
 This is a greenfield v0; there is nothing to supersede or back-map.
-Repository- layout facts are cited inline as *(documented)*; everything about per-subsystem behaviour is *(inferred)* pending the §14 answers, because a light orient pass cannot responsibly assert the internals of a codebase this size.
+Repository- layout facts are cited inline as *(documented)*.

+Claims about per-subsystem behaviour started as *(inferred)*, because a light orient pass cannot responsibly assert the internals of a codebase this size.
+Szymon Janc (Mynewt PMC) answered the architecture, crypto, RNG, sys-surface, scope and meta questions on 2026-07-27; those claims are now marked *(maintainer)* and, where his answer corrected the draft, the body has been rewritten rather than annotated.
+The per-parser questions (Q6–Q13, Q14, Q15) remain *(inferred)*.